 Growing active resilience for children, young people and communities in a changing world

-I offer training, talks and coaching for young people and the parents and professionals who support them
+for young people and the parents and professionals who support them

 All my work is informed and inspired by…